 In order to be eligible for the award, a book must be written by a Vermont writer and published between January 1 and December 31 of the year prior to the award (currently, only books published in 2021 are being considered.)
 A “Vermont writer” is a writer who lives in Vermont for at least half the year.
-Self-published books are not eligible for the 2022 book award, nor are books written by staff and trustees of VCFA, the Vermont Department of Libraries, and Vermont Humanities.
+Self-published books are not eligible for the 2021 book award, nor are books written by staff of VCFA, the Vermont Department of Libraries, and Vermont Humanities.
 Anthologies containing work written by multiple authors are also not eligible.

 - Who nominates books?